vdurante/asp.net_n-layered_web_applications/part1/design_patterns/what_is_a_design_pattern.md

 * **Solution.** The elements that make up the design, their relationships, responsibilities, and collaborations.
 * **Consequences.** Results and trade-offs of applying the pattern.

-## The Design Patterns that matter.
+## The Gang Of Four's Design Patterns.

 The Gang of Four describes 23 classic design patterns, divided into 3 categories: creational, structural, and behavioral.